akshayaurora/photolibrary/README.md

-# iOs PHPhotoLibrary Python wrapper
+# iOS PHPhotoLibrary Python wrapper

-This wrapper allow you to use the PHPhotoLibrary on iOS with Python.
+This wrapper allows you to use the PHPhotoLibrary on iOS with Python.
+This is just a custom wrapper for a couple of functions not a complete wrapper.

 ## Installation